-Claim: Navy SEALs were ordered to discontinue wearing the "Don't Tread on Me" uniform patch because it is too closely associated with "radical groups."
+Navy SEALs were ordered to discontinue wearing the "Don't Tread on Me" uniform patch because it is too closely associated with "radical groups."
+See Example(s)

 I read an article stating that Obama ordered the Navy Seals to remove the “Don’t Tread on Me” Navy Jack from their uniforms because the Tea Party uses it as one of their emblems.
 Is that true?

-Origins: On 1 November 2013 the Daily Caller published an opinion piece which claimed new regulations had been issued requiring Navy SEALs to discontinue wearing the "Don't Tread On Me" patch (i.e., the First Navy Jack) on their uniform sleeves in favor of a U.S. flag patch:
+On 1 November 2013, the Daily Caller published an opinion piece by Carl Higbie, a former Navy SEAL and Republican candidate for Congress, claiming that new regulations had been issued requiring Navy SEALs to discontinue wearing the “Don’t Tread On Me” patch (the First Navy Jack) on their uniform sleeves in favor of a U.S. flag patch:

 WARCOM and GROUP TWO/ONE have pushed out the uniform policy for NWU III and any patches worn on the sleeve.